 Saturday Search Term Giggles

-Every week I get tens of thousands of people who visit Canadian Budget Binder because they did a search online and found my blog.
+Every week I get tens of thousands of people who visit Canadian Budget Binder because they searched online and found my blog.

-Yes, I can see your search terms and sometimes they are funny.
+Yes, I can see your search terms; sometimes, they are funny.

-If you see the acronym (SIC) next to a word that means I’ve copied the text exactly as it was typed in Google and it has spelling errors
+If you see the acronym (SIC) next to a word, I’ve copied the text exactly as it was typed in Google, and it has spelling errors.

-- How to avoid weed in a back garden– Haha, don’t plant weed and it won’t grow.
-Oh, you mean, ‘weeds’.
+- How to avoid weed in a back garden– Don’t plant weed; it won’t grow.
+Oh, you mean ‘weeds.’
 Read this.

 - Is shopping at Cosco cheaper?– You mean COSTco.
 Maybe, it depends on what cheaper means to you.
 Read this.

-That’s all for this week friends, see you again in 2 weeks for the next Saturday Weekend Review!
+That’s all for this week, friends; see you again in 2 weeks for the following Saturday Weekend Review!